UXARRAY/uxarray/docs/contributing.rst

 .. note::
     We also use pre-commit GitHub Actions workflow to make sure every code contribution to our UXarray's GitHub repository (i.e. pull request) aligns with our code standards.
-    Therefore, the code changes that are not being checked through local pre-commit hooks will eventually be tested against our workflow in the GitHub server as described in `TODO`_.
-If there are any issues with the code format, it will lead the pull request to fail pre-commit checks.
+    Therefore, the code changes that are not being checked through local `pre-commit hooks` will eventually be tested against our workflow in the GitHub server as described in `3.7.4.2.
+GitHub Actions checks`_.
+If there are any issues with the code format, it will lead the pull request to fail the pre-commit checks.

 3.4.1.
 Pre-commit setup
 ^^^^^^^^^^^^^^^^^^^^^^^